When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 Still, Maxie inherited several things from the Jem dolls, as Hasbro

-some of the ideas that were supposed to be used on the Jem dolls before the line
+some ideas that were supposed to be used on the Jem dolls before the line

-only lasted three years though, and before it ended Maxie was even
+The line only lasted three years though, atleast 28 dolls were released, and before it ended Maxie was even

 planned to get her own rockband, much like Jem.